imankulov/linguee-api/README.md

 On top of curated examples, Linguee provides links to external sources.
 The API returns objects containing the phrase snipped in the original language and an equivalent snippet in the translation.

+## Wait, Python?
+What happened to the Golang version?

+I wrote the first version of the proxy in Go.
+I quickly learned that having a project in a language that I'm not totally fluent, makes me feel less enthusiastic about the development.
+Eventually, I decided to scratch it and create the second version in Python and FastAPI.

+The code for the previous Golang version is still available [in a separate branch](https://github.com/imankulov/linguee-api/tree/golang).

 ## Terms and Conditions